lgloredana/nano-16-thunks/README.md

 # The purpose of this project
 This is a project which allows to see how the Redux and React libraries works together.
+Here is shown how the ReduxThunk lib can be used as a middleware for separating API calls from UI logic.

 Summary
  - Shows how to convert a plain HTML application to one using React Components.